 Located downstairs in Biltmore’s kitchen, you can smell it before you can even see it.
 In fact, the sculpture is so perfect, we had to ask to ensure it was indeed real.

-On the kitchen table, don’t miss a gorgeous Biltmore replica made completely out of gingerbread.
+On the kitchen table, don’t miss a gorgeous Biltmore Estate replica made completely out of gingerbread.

 This little masterpiece blows away the Gingerbread House Competition at the Omni Grove Park Inn.
 Sorry, not sorry.

-Of course, if you love historic buildings and hot chocolate, you should also visit the Grove Park Inn at Christmas.
-Don’t miss all of Asheville’s Christmastime musts.
+Of course, if you love historic buildings and hot chocolate, be sure to visit the Grove Park Inn in November and December, it’s one of our other Asheville Christmastime traditions.

 5. Take A Biltmore Candlelight Christmas Evenings Tour